bds-ailab/common_corruption_benchmark/README.md

-This repository contains the code associated with the paper entitled "Using Synthetic Corruptions to Measure Robustness to Natural Distribution Shifts".
-The paper is available [here](https://arxiv.org/abs/2107.12052).
+This repository contains the code associated with the paper entitled "Using Synthetic Corruptions to Measure Robustness to Natural Distribution Shifts", which is available [here](https://arxiv.org/abs/2107.12052).

 # Modules Used
 pytorch: 1.7.1